Story of Hypnosis

 In the mid 1700's, a doctor named Franz Mesmer, amid a number of healing experiments, ended up performing holistic healing on his patients whereby he would waive his hands just above the body in an attempt to psychically realign invisible energies.
 Other doctors found no evidence in what he "did" as being effective but in what he "said" as being very effective.

 He told them to close their eyes, breathe deeply (which relaxes the muscles with each exhale), clear their mind of all distracting thoughts and to focus only on the sound of his voice.
-His patients often said they were MESMERIZED by the soothing sound of his voice, a word they named after the good doctor, explaining the word to mean a daydreaming, sleepy like feeling.
+His patients often said they were MESMERIZED by the soothing sound of his voice, a word they named after the good doctor and was later used to describe tunnel vision where you would stare at an object or person to the point where you were oblivious to everything else going on around you.
+An example of tunnel vision is when I heard a woman at the beach yell at her husband saying "you were so mesmerized by that girl walking by that a 6 foot chicken could have walked in front of you and you wouldn't have even noticed."

-Around 75 years later, in the mid 1800's, another doctor, James Braid, used Doctor Mesmer's techniques on himself in order to relax, then picture various illnesses in his body healing, all without the need for another person to talk him through it.
+Around 75 years later, in the mid 1800's, another doctor, James Braid, used Doctor Mesmer's techniques on himself in order to relax and then to also change the way he "perceived" that which ailed him, all without the need for another person to talk him through it.
 (This eventually became known as self-hypnosis).

 Regardless of what it should have been named, that misconception still exists today.
 Thanks to the movie industry and the thousands of movies that followed, there will always be people who feel the word hypnosis is mind control, against their religion and is used only on the weak minded.